PascalBod/ESP01-RTOS/doc/design.md

 The result is not really interesting, as the application outputs some information at a non supported speed.

-### First RTOS application ###
+### First RTOS test application ###

-*firstTrial* code is modified, in order to modify UART configuration.
+*firstTrial* code is modified, in order to set UART speed to a value supported by the terminal emulator.
 To do this, file `uart.c` is used.
 This file is available in `driver_lib` example.
 Following modifications have to be done, in order to integrate this file:

 * correct call to `UART_intr_handler_register()` in `uart_init_new()`, in file `uart.c`: